 These refreshing ad-libs often appeared during movie parodies, another of the show's trademarks.
 Burnett had been deeply influenced by classical Hollywood films during her childhood, and she and her writers drew from a copious knowledge of motion pictures to design film-related skits.
 Nothing was sacred: genres, films, actors, and characters from familiar and obscure pictures provided fodder for the ensemble.
 A take-off of Gone With the Wind ("Went With the Wind") found Burnett dressed in Bob Mackie window drapes, complete with curtain rods doubling as shoulder pads, rolling down the stairs as she deconstructed one of the film's most famous moments--Scarlett's miscarriage during a fight with Rhett.
 "From Here to Maternity," "Sunnyset Boulevard," "Lovely Story:" Burnett and her ensemble paid tribute to the bygone Golden Age with arch and loving comic elegies.

 The show ended in 1978, still attaining decent ratings at a time when variety shows no longer attracted large audiences.
 Burnett wished to go on to other projects, and wanted to close The Carol Burnett Show while it could still entertain its viewers.
-The show periodically appears in syndication as Carol and Company; in 1992, Carol Burnett: A Reunion, brought highlights of the run back to CBS prime time, where the special did well in the ratings.
+The show periodically appears in syndication as Carol Burnett & Friends; in 1992, Carol Burnett: A Reunion, brought highlights of the run back to CBS prime time, where the special did well in the ratings.
 Ultimately, The Carol Burnett Show represents a sophisticated fusion of music, comedy, drama, celebrity, parody, and slapstick which both resurrected and archived the traditions of America's vaudeville-variety past.

 -Kathryn C. D'Alessandro